 Proudly diverse, intentionally inclusive

 The mandate of Ryerson’s Office of the Vice-President, Equity and Community Inclusion (OVPECI) is to maintain a visible presence for equity, diversity and inclusion (EDI) and Indigenous values and experience as integral components across all teaching, learning, research, service and administrative functions of the university, while addressing the range of systemic barriers at Ryerson.
-The OVPECI led by Vice-President, Equity and Community Inclusion, Dr. Denise O’Neil Green.
+The OVPECI is led by Vice-President, Equity and Community Inclusion, Dr. Denise O’Neil Green.

 - Culturally-supportive student support for First Nations, Inuit, Metis, Canadian Indigenous students (or those who identify by nation or community).